The Welly. Rebooted.

 By maintaining the same shoe section and swapping these interchangeable neoprene socks, various silhouettes could be created, ranging from a low version suited for everyday city commutes to full-height protective boots for more challenging outdoor activities.

 While the boot concept was developing, the search began for a factory capable of producing it.
 An exceptional rubber factory in Bratislava called Novesta was identified.
-Founded in the 1930s, it was the largest shoe factory in the former Czechoslovakia, producing rubber-soled shoes for various industries, including exercise, work, sports, and technical rain boots for the military.
+Founded in the 1930s, it was the largest shoe factory in the former Czechoslovakia, producing rubber-soled shoes for various industries, including exercise, work, sports and technical rain boots for the military.

 Novesta exclusively uses 100% natural rubber as a raw material, and any off-cuts and scraps can be re-kneaded into new rubber.

 The calendered, sheet rubber would be layered strategically around the foot using the thinner, supple inner shell in areas requiring elasticity, particularly near the neoprene collar.
-Additional rubber sheets reinforced high-stress areas, including the heel and forefoot vamp.
+Rubber sheets reinforced high-stress areas, including the heel and forefoot vamp.
 A textured rubber sidewall was added for extra strength and protection, along with components designed to facilitate easy pulling on and off.
 A shaved, expanded rubber sole was used to launch the definitive prototype for fitting and testing.

 The initial prototype closely aligned with the vision.
 The elasticated trunk provided adaptable support and comfort around the ankle area, addressing a common pain point in traditional wellington boots while allowing active articulation of the ankle—ideal for quick dashes on wet pavements.

-User feedback was gathered from a sample of the target audience, comprising young women who enjoyed both city and countryside settings.
+User feedback was gathered from a sample of the target audience, comprising young women who enjoyed city and countryside settings.

 They unanimously favoured the ‘chukka’ height ankle boot version, which was easy to slip on and complemented their all-day personal style.

 After additional testing, final construction details were refined to produce definitive tech packs, ready to be sent to the factory for sample production.
-Instructions for labelling, packaging details, and artwork for a care leaflet were prepared for the first sales orders.
+Instructions for labelling, packaging details and artwork for a care leaflet were prepared for the first sales orders.

 To launch the collection, a new brand and company—Bòtann—was created, translating to ‘rubber boot’ in Scots Gaelic.
 The new boot became the core element in a campaign to revitalise the rubber welly industry in Scotland, centred around this collection and made available to the public through selected e-commerce retailers and public events.

-The debut collection featured the signature style: chukka-style ankle boots offered in essential, limited colourways such as All-Black, Khaki, and Forest Berry.
+The debut collection featured the signature style: chukka-style ankle boots offered in essential, limited colourways such as All-Black, Khaki and Forest Berry.

 The most popular colourway was Putty White with black trim and detailing.

-Additionally, a limited-edition version was designed in collaboration with local illustrator Alice Dansey-Wright to complement the collection.
+A limited-edition version was designed in collaboration with local illustrator Alice Dansey-Wright to complement the collection.

 Bòtann launched via a successful crowdfunding campaign, quickly gaining favour with young, active, city-smart women who enjoy exploring nature.